kjaymiller/Developer-Advocate-Manifesto/README.md

 # Developer-Advocate-Manifesto
 ## What is the Developer Advocate Manifesto
-The [Developer Advocate Manifesto] is a living document that sets of guidelines for developers commited to advocating for their fellow dev.
+The [Developer Advocate Manifesto][manifesto] is a living document that sets of guidelines for developers commited to advocating for their fellow dev.

 ## Origin
 There are many wonderful developer advocates that are working on behalf of their companies to build amazing communities.